 The diagnosis can be made by observing the characteristic changes in the skin.
 Specialized tests are not necessary.

 How can corns and calluses be treated?
 Are there home remedies for corns and calluses?

 Corns and calluses can be treated with many types of medicated products to chemically pare down the thickened, dead skin.
 Many products are available for use as home remedies.
 These products all share the same active

 Salicylic acid is a keratolytic, which means it dissolves the protein (keratin) that makes up most of both the corn and the thick layer of dead skin which often tops it.
 Used as indicated on the package directions, these products are gentle and safe for most people.
 Salicylic-acid treatments are available in different forms including

 All of these treatments will turn the top of the skin white and allow the dead tissue to be trimmed or peeled away, making the corn protrude and hurt less.

 It generally is recommended that salicylic acid not be used by people with diabetes or when there is frail skin or poor circulation (because of concern about how the skin can heal).
 In these situations, application of salicylic acid can potentially lead to ulcer formation on the skin.
-Your health-care professional can help you determine whether salicylic acid-based products are safe for use on your skin.
+A health-care professional can help determine whether salicylic acid-based products are safe for use on a particular individual.

 Do not attempt to cut or shave away corns and calluses at home.
 This can lead to potentially dangerous infection of the surrounding tissues.
 This should be performed by a podiatrist or other health-care professional.

 A health-care professional may also prescribe antibiotics for any corns or calluses that have become infected.